-Mindfulness helps in living in the present rather being held in the thoughts and feelings.
-So in simple terms mindfulness helps in acquiring better control on the way we react to the situations in our life which indeed is a must to have skill.
+Mindfulness helps in living in the present rather than being held in the thoughts and feelings.
+So in simple terms mindfulness helps in acquiring better control over the way we react to the situations in our life which indeed is a must to have skill.

 Here are 10 things to remember before practicing Mindfulness if you are a Beginner.

 1. Mindfulness is a continuous process.

 Unlike meditation which is practiced for a specific amount of time in a day, mindfulness is an ongoing process of being active in the present.
 Mindfulness is more of a way of living than a practice.
 You can start learning mindfulness by starting to practice mindfulness meditation but this doesn’t mean it is the only way you can do it.
 Mindfulness can be applied to most of the things we do in our day-to-day life.

 2. Mindfulness is not about stopping the thoughts.

 As it may sound but it is not.
 Mindfulness is not at all about blocking the thoughts to be in present.
 Our thoughts are also part of our present moment.
 We just need to be aware of them instead of clinging on them and lose our attention from what’s going on in the present.